Aritradutta2002/Interview-Ready-with-Java/README.md

 ## Contact

-For any questions or suggestions, feel free to reach out via GitHub issues or contact [your email address].
+For any questions or suggestions, feel free to reach out via GitHub issues or contact [email] (aritradutta511@gmail.com).

 Happy Coding!